How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 Lord Jesus, You forgave from the cross.
 Your mercy does not ignore pain; it transforms it.
 By Your Spirit, loosen bitterness in me and plant a deeper hope.
 Guide my words, shape my reactions, and protect me with holy wisdom.
 Where reconciliation is safe and right, open a path.
 Where distance is needed, give courage to keep healthy boundaries.

 Holy Spirit, comfort me when memories return.
 Help me practice small steps of release.
 Renew my mind with Your Word.
 Let goodness overcome evil in me.
 Grow compassion without erasing truth.
-And let my life—scarred and healed—become a testimony to Your tender power.
+And let my life—scarred and healed—show Your tender power.
 In Jesus’ name, amen.

 Questions readers often ask when forgiveness feels complicated